Differences Between the Storage Emulator and Azure Storage Services

 Date properties in the Table service in the storage emulator support only the range supported by SQL Server 2005 (For example, they are required to be later than January 1, 1753).
 All dates before January 1, 1753 are changed to this value.
 The precision of dates is limited to the precision of SQL Server 2005, meaning that dates are precise to 1/300th of a second.

-The storage emulator supports partition key and row key property values of less than 900 bytes.
-The total size of the account name, table name, and key property names together cannot exceed 900 bytes.
+The storage emulator supports partition key and row key property values of less than 512 bytes each.
+Additionally, the total size of the account name, table name, and key property names together cannot exceed 900 bytes.

 The total size of a row in a table in the storage emulator is limited to less than 1 MB.